|

 Making Sublimation Coating Liquid

-1. Select a sublimation coating concentrate: In the market, you can find a wide range of sublimation coating concentrates offered by different brands.
-It is important to select a high-quality concentrate that matches your specific coating needs and requirements.
+1. Select a sublimation coating concentrate: Different brands offer a wide range of sublimation coating concentrates.
+It is essential to select a high-quality concentrate that matches your specific coating needs and requirements.

 2. Dilute the concentrate: Follow the manufacturer’s instructions for dilution ratios.
 Mixing the concentrate with distilled water is usually required.
 Measure the appropriate amounts of concentrate and water based on the recommended ratio.